 Back by popular demand, Golden Gate Audubon will be hosting Birdathon 2019 this spring.
 Don’t miss this opportunity to experience one-of-a-kind birding trips, contribute to the financial support of GGAS, and spread the word to friends and family about the vital work we do.

 Birdathon will be bigger and better this year.
 To accommodate even more popular trips, we’ll be starting March 22nd, 2019 and will schedule trips through May 17th.
-You will also have the opportunity to bid online for unique, private experiences like a Falconry Demonstration for a group of four, or Birding by Air in a private plane!
+Beginning March 25th you will also have the opportunity to bid online for unique, private experiences like a Falconry Demonstration for a group of four, or Birding by Air in a private plane!
 Click HERE see all of the auction items.

 Golden Gate Audubon field trips are free during most of the year.
 But because Birdathon is our main fundraiser, we ask everyone joining a Birdathon trip to become a peer fundraiser or to make a personal donation.